Omar7001-B/pygame-vs-arcade/README.md

 - **Pygame** offers more control and teaches fundamental game development concepts, making it excellent for learning but requiring more code for basic functionality.
 - **Arcade** provides higher-level abstractions, making it easier to get started quickly and produce cleaner, more organized code for simpler games.

 The choice between these libraries depends on your specific needs, experience level, and the type of game you want to create.
-This project aims to help you make an informed decision by showing the same game implemented in both libraries.
+This project aims to help you make an informed decision by showing the same games implemented in both libraries.

 ## License